5 Simple Steps to Put Entrepreneur to Resume

-Use your company website as well as LinkedIn company page to introduce peers, clients and potential partners to your plans.
+Use your company website as well as your LinkedIn company page to introduce peers, clients, and potential partners to your plans.

 Keep in mind: both clients and recruiters might research you and your business to make sure they won’t face any risks while doing business with you.
 Thus, make sure your social media presence is spotless!